topiko/kipl-ml/experiment/def_latency_bw/README.md

-### Check he bw, lat w.r.t., model perf when using naive defences.
+### Check the bw, lat w.r.t., model perf when using naive defences.

 `python main.py -m`

-Results are loaded using `load_results.py` which is not implemented yat.
+Results are loaded using `load_and_plot.py` which is not implemented yat.